-- Enzyme testing: When muscles are injured, they release enzymes into your blood, like creatine kinase (CK).
+- Enzyme testing: When muscles are injured, they release enzymes, like creatine kinase (CK), into your blood.
 If a person who has not been involved in a traumatic injury, high levels of CK in the blood can indicate a disease of the muscles, like Muscular Dystrophy.

 - Electromyography: In this study, muscles are tested by inserting an electrode needle into a muscle.
-The electrical activity of the muscle is then measured when the muscles tighten and relaxes.
-The patterns of change in electrical activity of the muscles are used to diagnose some muscle disorders such as Muscular Dystrophy.
+The electrical activity of the muscle is then measured when the muscles tighten and relax.
+The patterns of change in the electrical activity of the muscles are used to diagnose Muscular Dystrophy or some other muscle disorders.

 - Genetic testing: Gene mutations that lead to some types of Muscular Dystrophy can be detected in blood samples.

-- Muscle biopsy: To perform this study, a tiny piece of muscle tissue is taken through a needle or a small incision.
+- Muscle biopsy: A tiny piece of muscle tissue is taken through a needle or a small incision to perform this study.
 Looking at the tissue with a microscope can help doctors tell the difference if the other muscle disorder is causing symptoms.

 - Tests that study heart function (electrocardiography and echocardiogram): These studies check how the heart is working.
 They are used most often when doctors suspect Myotonic Muscular Dystrophy.

 - Lung function studies: These tests evaluate the work of the lungs.

 Click Here to read about Treatment.